sinoftheta/CS46X-Group40/readme.md

 # on windows
 $ \env\Scripts\activate.bat

+# make sure the virtual env has all the required libraries
+$ pip install -r requirements.txt

 # program as one normally would

 # when finisihed programming, make sure any new libraries are added to the requirements.txt